marijnh/Eloquent-JavaScript/18_http.md

-The use of `Object.assign` in the example is intended to create a new object that is a clone of the old `state.notes`, but with one property added or overwritten.
-Remember that `Object.assign` takes its first argument, and then adds all properties from further arguments to it.
+The use of `Object.assign` in the example is intended to create a new object that is a clone of the old `state.notes`, but with one property added or overwritten. `Object.assign` takes its first argument, and add all properties from any further arguments to it.
 Thus, giving it an empty object will cause it to create a fresh object.
 The ((square brackets)) notation in the third argument is used to create a property whose names is based on some dynamic value.

 {{index "sessionStorage object"}}